2 Chronicles 33 – The Reigns of Manasseh and Amon

 ii.
 “But this Manasseh sought out for himself unusual and outlandish sins.
 Bad as Ahab was, he had not worshipped the host of heaven.
 That was an Assyrian worship, and this man must need import from Assyria and Babylonia worship that was quite new.”
 (Spurgeon)

 e.
-He caused his sons to pass through the fire: Manasseh sacrificed his own son to the Canaanite god Molech, who was worshipped with the burning of children.
+He caused his sons to pass through the fire: Manasseh sacrificed his own sons to the Canaanite god Molech, who was worshipped with the burning of children.

 f.
 Practiced soothsaying, used witchcraft and sorcery, and consulted mediums and spiritists: Manasseh invited direct Satanic influence by his approval and introduction of these occult arts.